 Who does the religion worship?

 Where does the worship take place?

 How often do the people worship?

 What religious ceremonies, festivals or services do they have?

 How do people dress for these celebrations?

 Do men and women worship together?

-Choose one country and learn more about it by finding answers to these questions.
+Choose one country and learn more these questions. e about it by finding answers to

+Where is the country - on which continent?
+Mark the country on your map.

+What are some of the customs?